cocoaaa/GP2017-Assignments/README.md

 We've already configured Travis-CI for this repository: Travis-CI works by running the script in '.travis.yml' each time new commits are pushed.
 You will need to follow the [getting started instructions](https://travis-ci.com/getting_started) to sign into Travis-CI with your GitHub account, grant it permission, and enable builds on your private assignment repositories.

 ### Solution Submission
 In every assignment directory you will find a 'README.md' file in which we will specify the required screenshots and console outputs.
-We also ask you to briefly summarize your solution and discuss possible problems.
+You should briefly summarize and report your results and observations, or discuss possible problems.
+For a quick introductin on the markdown syntax see: https://guides.github.com/features/mastering-markdown/

 To submit your final solution of the assignment please add the following commit message: "Solution assignment X".
 E.g:
 ```